5-HT2C receptor agonist: Structure-activity relationships

 A series of 3-benzazepine derivatives, such as Lorcaserin (Figure 6) have been evaluated for their potency and selectivity for the 5-HT_{2C} receptors.
 Lorcaserin is a very potent agonist, but the potency is dependent on the presence of a chloro substituent in position 8.

 Arylpiperazine-containing compounds such as mCPP (Figure 7), show good potency toward the 5-HT_{2C} receptors, but do not have sufficient selectivity for the 5-HT_{2C} receptors over the other two receptor subtypes.
 Many derivatives have been examined in an attempt to increase the selectivity.
 Derivatives lacking the arylpiperazine core, such as 4-aryl-1,2,3,6-tetrahydropyridinum chlorine analogues, are more favorable for potency and selectivity over the other two receptors (Figure 7).

 Functional selectivity

 In 2016 the discovery of novel G protein biased 5-HT_{2C} receptor agonists was published.

 Drug development

 Obesity

 Obesity is a global epidemic health problem and has received considerable attention as a major public hazard.
 Obesity is a chronic pathological and costly disease of abnormal or excessive fat accumulation in the body.

 Studies indicate that 5-HT_{2C} receptor activation will regulate appetite and food consumption, most likely by promoting satiety through appetite suppression by activation of 5-HT_{2C}.
 Consequently, selective agents with high affinity for this receptor over 5-HT_{2B} and 5-HT2_{2A} are being developed for the treatment of obesity.

-Pumosetrag was the example set by Mitsubishi Chemical Corporation.